 Compared with Alternative A, there would be 21,100 more acres of the decision area where avoidance criteria for new ROWs would apply.
-Managing 56,800 acres (97 percent) of the decision area as ROW avoidance areas would result in the requirement for new ROWs to avoid certain areas or include specific design criteria to minimize impacts on other resource values.
+Managing 57,400 acres (97 percent) of the decision area as ROW avoidance areas would result in the requirement for new ROWs to avoid certain areas or include specific design criteria to minimize impacts on other resource values.
 Restricting ROWs on 97 percent of BLM-administered surface lands in the decision area could render certain resource uses typically possible on those lands as infeasible due to ROW exclusion or avoidance management.

-The number of acres open to ROW authorization is 21,400 acres less when compared with Alternative A. There are 1,100 acres open to ROW authorization under Alternative C (2 percent of the decision area).
-Under Alternative C, there would be more ROW exclusion and avoidance restrictions, which would result in less ROW development when compared with Alternative A.
+The number of acres open to ROW authorization is 21,700 acres less than Alternative A. There are 1,100 acres open to ROW authorization under Alternative C (2 percent of the decision area).
+Under Alternative C, there would be more ROW avoidance restrictions, which would result in less ROW development when compared with Alternative A.